pass-the-salt/www/archives.md

 				<header class="major">
 					<h3>RMLL Security tracks</h3>
 				</header>
 				<p>As said in "About" page, Pass the SALT founders have curated during 10 years the Security track of the RMLL (French generalist FLOSS conference).
 It has been such a great experience with lot of good memories, friends and talks.
 You will find below the slides (with some pics and interviews).
-Videos are coming.</p>
+Videos are also available since their recording began in 2012.</p>
 				<ul class="actions">
-					<li><a href="https://archives.pass-the-salt.org/RMLL%20Security%20Tracks/" class="button">Slides</a></li>
+					<li><a href="https://archives.pass-the-salt.org/RMLL%20Security%20Tracks/" class="button">Slides & Videos</a></li>
 				</ul>
 			</div>
 		</div>